 Example 3-4 provides sample code for three writer tasks that create unique messages and place them on a list for one reader task.
-The writer tasks call Semaphore_post() to indicate that another message is available on the list.
-The reader task calls Semaphore_pend() to wait for messages.
-Semaphore_pend() returns only when a message is available on the list.
-The reader task prints the message using the System_printf() function.
+The writer tasks call Semaphore\post() to indicate that another message has been put on the list.
+The reader task calls Semaphore\pend() to wait for messages.
+Semaphore\pend() returns only when a message is available on the list.
+The reader task prints the message using the System printf() function.